hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 limit 5
 ;
 ```
-This query is straightforward.
+This is a straightforward query.
 We order the visits by timestamp, and then we select the first five.
 Since the dataset is small,
 it doesn't even take that long (around 200 ms on my computer).
 If we know that out website visited regularly, we can make an assumption that the last five visits occurred, e.g. in the last 10 minutes, 1 day, or whatever seems reasonable.
 Then, we don't need to sort the whole table: